Achilles Tendon Overview

 Our physicians will perform an extensive physical exam including x-rays of the heel.
-X-rays allow the identification of bone spurs or calcifications within the tendon.
+X-rays identify bone spurs or calcifications within the tendon.
 X-rays also allow identification of a bony prominence on the back of the heel that can irritate the Achilles tendon (e.g. a Haglund’s deformity) which can exacerbate Achilles tendon pain.
-An MRI is usually necessary to evaluate for partial tearing of the tendon or stress fractures of the calcaneus (heel bone).
+An MRI is usually necessary to evaluate for partial tearing of the tendon, ganglion cysts within the tendon, or stress fractures of the calcaneus (heel bone).

 Achilles Tendon Treatment